nuxt/website-v2/content/en/guides/configuration-glossary/configuration-components.md

 }
 ```

 Components having the same name in `~/components` will overwrite the one in `my-theme/components`.
-For more information, check out the [nuxt/components](https://github.com/nuxt/components).
 The lowest value will overwrite.

 <base-alert type="info">